ellenwterry/Introduction/README.md

 About Professor Ellen Terry

-Ellen Terry began her career in M&A analysis at Deloitte, developing econometric models for industry forecasting and valuation, later transitioning to Post Merger Integration *(PMI)*.
-She worked with Microsoft on a PMI project segment (enterprise application integration), fell in love with the company, and joined Microsoft to lead development of industry solutions *(cross platform templates)*, and  implementation, leveraging partner channels.
+Ellen Terry began her career in M&A consulting at Deloitte, developing econometric models for industry forecasting and valuation.
+She then worked with Microsoft for a decade, leading development and implementation of industry solutions and models, working with Microsoft Research, the Santa Fe Institute, Accenture and EY.

 Post-Microsoft, she worked for GE as Director of Planning and Programs, and JP Morgan as VP Data Science.
-She's currently a Professor of Practice at Bauer, and an independent consultant/mentor to planning and assurance groups.
+She's currently a Professor of Practice and an independent consultant.

 ------